datacarpentry/wrangling-genomics/lessons/01-automating_a_workflow.md

 My file name is untrimmed_fastq/SRR098026.fastq
 ```

-The thing about running programs on the command line is that the shell may not know the location of your executables unless they are in the 'path' of know locations for programs.
+The thing about running programs on the command line is that the shell may not know the location of your executables unless they are in the 'path' of known locations for programs.
 So, you need to tell the shell the path to your script, which is './' if it is in the same directory.

 ****
 **Exercise**